Comparing the definitive metrics of world football's current dominant icons.

 When it comes to overall chance creation, the numbers show a clear difference in creative involvement between the three.
 (All chance-creation data below reflects recorded and available matches only, as some early cup fixtures do not have complete tracking data.)

 In the Champions League, the separation becomes sharper.
-Vinícius has created 127 chances in 70 matches (1.81 per game), an elite rate and the highest of the three.
-Mbappé follows with 138 chances in 91 games (1.52 per game), while Haaland again records 0.73 chances per game, mirroring his overall rate.
+Vinícius has created 160 chances in 98 matches (1.81 per game), an elite rate and the highest of the three.
+Mbappé follows with 48 big chances (1.52 per game), while Haaland again records 41 chances per game, mirroring his overall rate.

 When looking at assist efficiency, Haaland converts 19% of his chances into assists, Mbappé 18%, and Vinícius 15%.
 This shows that while Haaland creates less, his final passes are often decisive, whereas Mbappé and Vinícius operate at higher volume.
 Overall, playmaking is led by Mbappé in total volume, Vinícius in elite European creativity, and Haaland ranks clearly behind, as his primary function is finishing rather than creation.